Rational Order: Carl von Linné 1707-1778

 Poetry and science were entwined in the Enlightenment era of Linnaeus.
 A selction of poems by John Bennet written for Rational Order continues this legacy of stimulating conversation, memory, imagination, art and science through the exhibition and arrangement of words.

-The earth is then noithing else but a museum of all-wise Creators masterpieces, divided into three chambers.
+The earth is then nothing else but a museum of all-wise Creators masterpieces, divided into three chambers.

 Consequently: he who wants to have right without wrong,/ Order without disorder,